 All too often we suppress our feelings.
 We tell ourselves we are fine when inside we are hurting or sad or angry or lonely.
-We think that by pretending (also known as lying to ourselves) these feelings don’t exist, that they will just go away.
+We think that by pretending (also known as lying to ourselves) these feelings don’t exist, they will just go away.

-Dealing with them, processing them, taking the positive action steps we need to work through them is the answer.
+Dealing with them, processing them, and taking the positive action steps we need to work through them is the answer.
 But first, we have to stop lying to ourselves about them.